 What Are the Best Real Estate Agent Certifications and Designations?

-If you're looking to set yourself apart from other brokers and agents, consider taking relevant real estate designations and certifications.
-This industry is awash with many niches to command your space, and earning a specific designation shows your peers and clients that you mean business.
-From residential properties to luxury mansions, international properties to green homes, you're spoiled for choice.
+If you're looking to set yourself apart from other professionals in the real estate industry, consider taking relevant real estate designations and certifications.
+This industry is awash with many niches to command your space, and earning a specific designation shows your peers and clients that you are truly among the counselors of real estate.
+From residential properties to luxury mansions to becoming the go-to short sales and foreclosure resource, you're spoiled for choice.

 Many real estate designations require prerequisites like individual councils' membership, membership fees, several years of experience, and minimum sales volume or transactions.